rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

- It can refer to a collection of private keys, or receive addresses, or UTXO sets, or as the software to manage any of the above, or as the hardware to manage any of the above.
+ It can refer to a collection of private keys, or receive addresses, or UTXO sets, or as the hardware or software to manage any of the above.

 But what a Bitcoin wallet is NOT is a collection of your Bitcoin.